A cogroupoid associated to preregular forms: Introduction

-In \cite{Sch1996}, Schauenburg showed that the categories of comodules over two Hopf algebras $H$ and $L$ are monoidally equivalent, called Morita-Takeuchi equivalent, if and only if there exists an $H$-$L$-bi-Galois object between them.
-Later, Bichon \cite{Bichon2014} introduced the notion of a cogroupoid to provide a categorial context for Hopf-(bi)Galois objects.
+Schauenburg showed in \cite{Sch1996} that the categories of comodules over two Hopf algebras $H$ and $L$ are monoidally equivalent, called Morita--Takeuchi equivalent, if and only if there exists an $H$-$L$-bi-Galois object between them.
+Later, Bichon \cite{Bichon2014} introduced the notion of a cogroupoid to provide a categorical context for Hopf-(bi)Galois objects.
 An understanding of the structure of cogroupoids is useful since it enhances the classical theory by allowing categorical arguments on Hopf-(bi)Galois objects.
-Other applications of cogroupoids include: explicit construction of new resolutions from old ones in homological algebra, invariant theory, monoidal equivalences between categories of Yetter-Drinfeld modules with applications to bialgebra cohomology and Brauer groups.
+Other applications of cogroupoids include: explicit construction of new resolutions from old ones in homological algebra, invariant theory, monoidal equivalences between categories of Yetter--Drinfeld modules with applications to bialgebra cohomology and Brauer groups \cite{Bichon2013, Bichon2014}.
+Here, we construct a cogroupoid whose objects are determined by preregular forms.